 ACTIVITY PERCENTAGE: DESCRIPTION Specialty Court - Mental Health 100.00 The project will fund two positions within the Galveston County Mental Health Court program.
 One Case Manager who assesses and identifies the nature and degree of GCMHC participant service needs, develops, implements and monitors the efficacy of the Court Re-Entry & Treatment Plan, and links participants with appropriate rehabilitative services, including mental health and substance abuse treatment, housing, food, transportation and other community resources.
 In addition, the Case Manager monitors participant's compliance with the treatment plan by maintaining contact with treatment providers and providing peer counseling and affirmation to assist participants with non-compliance.
 In addition, the Case Manager serves as a liaison with the GCMHC participant, community service providers, and Court Team.
-One Galveston County Mental Health Court Clinician who will be responsible for conducting initial mental health assessments for potential program candidates as well as serving on the GCMHC Treatment Advisory Committee to determine appropriate individualized treatment and court actions for each participant.
-The GCMHC Clinician will administer the treatment recommendations of the Treatment Advisory Committee and monitor progress of each participant.
+One Galveston County Mental Health Court Clinician who will be responsible for conducting initial mental health assessments for potential program candidates as well as serving on the GCMHC Treatment Advisory Committee to determine appropriate individualized treatment and recommendations of the Treatment Advisory Committee and monitor progress of each participant.